Bide-UK/Bides-Rekordbox-AutoCuer/README.md

 The "Beginner" script uses the default Rekordbox Mac OS Hot Key bindings but will only place 3 Cue/Memory Points.

-The "Advanced" script requires a little bit of setup please go to ""Advanced Script Setup" for more details.
+The "Advanced" script requires a little bit of setup please go to "Advanced Script Setup" for more details.

  <i> <b>WARNING: This script will not work without the default Hot Key bindings.</b> </i>